KameniAlexNea/medivocate/README.md

 # medivocate

-An AI-driven platform empowering patients with trustworthy, personalized medical guidance to combat misinformation and promote equitable healthcare.
+An AI-driven platform empowering users with trustworthy, personalized history guidance to combat misinformation and promote equitable history.

 ```
 📦 ./